 So given that our laws are carving out an expanding set of religious liberties for corporate entities in the public marketplace, what rights do the employees of a corporation have to exercise their religious preferences in the workplace?
 The answer: almost none.
 While corporate entities controlled by people with religious views may enter the public marketplace and assert their religious prerogatives at the expense of the government and the general public, a worker at a corporation has very few rights to express or protect his or her sincerely held religious beliefs.

 Under Title VII of the Civil Rights Act of 1964, employers are required to provide a reasonable accommodation for an employee’s sincerely held religious beliefs or practices, but only if the accommodation needed does not impose an œundue hardship on the employer.
 A reasonable religious accommodation is a modification to a company policy or workplace that permits an employee to practice or express his or her religious beliefs.
 Accommodations often include minor schedule changes, exemption from vaccinations on religious grounds, relaxation of dress codes, or lateral transfers.

-Corporations are commercial entities formed by leave of the government.
-They are œthings not œpeople.
+Corporations are commercial entities formed by the leave of the government.
+They are things, not people.
 How do we know?
 They are bought and sold legally.
 People cannot be bought or sold any longer in this country.
-When corporations are formed they must seek the permission of the state and local government wherein they are located in order to operate.
+When corporations are formed they must seek the permission of the state and local government wherein they are located to operate.
 State and federal laws and regulations are specifically enacted to regulate, limit, and control the conduct of these entities.
-They are not private persons with individual liberties and œbeliefs.
+They are not private persons with individual liberties and beliefs.
 Very few corporations are owned and operated by a single individual.
-Most corporations involve a multitude of individuals to function, each with his or her own sets of beliefs and liberties.
+Most corporations involve a multitude of individuals to function, each with his or her own set of beliefs and liberties.